 Course # Title Credit Hrs.

 EDUC 230 Child Psychology 3

 EDUC 275 Multicultural Education 3

 EDUC 310 Education Psychology 3

 EDUC 315 Diverse Learners 3

-ELED 466 Methods and Materials for Teaching Science and Mathematics 5
+EDUC 466 Methods and Materials for Teaching Science and Mathematics 5

 in Elementary Schools 3

-ELED 467 Methods and Materials for Teaching English/Language Arts
+EDUC 467 Methods and Materials for Teaching English/Language Arts

 and Social Studies in Elementary Schools 3

 ELED 332 Elementary Reading Methods 3

 ELED 352 Diagnostic and Prescriptive Reading 3

-ELED 441 Reading Practicum 3
+EDUC 441 Reading Practicum 3

 ELED 498 Internship I 3

 ELED 499 Internship II 3

-TOTAL HOURS REQUIRED 33

-Candidates may opt to enroll in student teaching/seminar for one semester in place of the two-semester internship.
+Candidates may opt to enroll in a yearlong student teaching/seminar in place of the two-semester internship.
 These students will enroll in the following courses:

 Course # Title Credit Hrs.

 ELED 470 Student Teaching 9

+EDUC 480 Student Teaching Seminar 3

 -OR-

-Candidates who are employed by a school district may opt to complete three years of teaching experience in the appropriate subject field and the appropriate grade level(s) and provide proof of receiving satisfactory ratings from the school district's administration to satisfy the Internship requirements.
+Candidates who have three consecutive years of teaching experience, at time of admission to the Certification-Only Program, in the appropriate subject field and the appropriate grade level(s) and provide proof of receiving satisfactory ratings from the school district's administration may use these criteria to satisfy the Internship requirements.